erichround/stop_lenition/README.md

-# stops
-Acoustic analysis of stop phonemes
+# Acoustic analysis of stop phonemes

+This repository contains code for acoustic analysis of stop phonemes, including lenited variants, as described in:

+Thomas Ennever, Felicity Meakins & Erich R. Round (submitted) An acoustic measure of lenition, and Gurindji stops